The Devil’s Deal

 “Are you sure?”

 “What do you mean am I sure?”
-My face twisted into a mocking grimace and my voice rose two octaves at the end of my sentence before returning to its normal timbre.
-“I’ve been thinking about it for seven years.”
+My face twisted into a mocking grimace and my voice rose two octaves at the end of my sentence before returning to its normal timbre, “I’ve been thinking about it for seven years.”

-What do you mean?!”
+“What do you mean?!”
 He mocked right back.
-I felt like I was having an argument with my little sister, except his voice sounded eerily like my own.
-“I mean,” He spread his arms wide.
-“You come face-to-face with me, and you don’t want to think twice about what I’m offering you?”
+I felt like I was having an argument with a child, except his voice sounded eerily like my own.
+“I mean,” he spread his arms wide, “you come face-to-face with me, and you don’t want to think twice about what I’m offering you?”

 “Well,” I scratched my head and glanced around.
 Until now, I had assumed I knew exactly what this creature was.
 Red smoke, wishes, he had to be a genie, right?
 “I just kind of assumed you wanted to grant me three wishes.”

-What?”
-His voice became deeper, fuller.
-“You thought I was just a demon?!”
+“What?”
+His voice became deeper, fuller, “you thought I was just a demon?!”

-“Uh, um, not really.”
-I responded rather stupidly.
-“More like a…genie?”
+“Uh, um, not really,” I responded rather stupidly, “more like a…genie?”

 The creature made a retching noise.
 I actually thought he was going to vomit.

-“That’s disgusting.”
-He said solemnly, once he had composed himself.
+“That’s disgusting,” he said solemnly, once he had composed himself.

-“You—ugh.”
-He sighed and rested his burning forehead into his burning palm.
+“You—ugh,” he sighed and rested his burning forehead into his burning palm.
 Were they really burning if they were made of fire?
-“Darling,” He took on what I thought was a rather patronizing tone.
+“Darling,” he took on what I thought was a rather patronizing tone.

 “I am far worse.”

 His voice had a chilling confidence that sent involuntary goosebumps up my spine.
 I could tell he was satisfied with the look on my face, because his exasperation turned into a cunning grin.
-“They have many names for me around the world,” He continued.
-“You can call me whichever suits your fancy.
-Mestophiles, Shaitan, Iblis, Belial, Lucifer…” He trailed off in thought.
+“They have many names for me around the world,” he continued, “you can call me whichever suits your fancy.
+Mestophiles, Shaitan, Iblis, Belial, Lucifer…” he trailed off in thought.

-I hadn’t heard any of those names before except for one.
-“Are you telling me that you’re the Devil?”
+I hadn’t heard any of those names before except for one, “are you telling me that you’re the Devil?”

 In all the days of my childhood when I remember my mother threatening that the Devil would want to take me if I misbehaved, I always thought I’d be at least a little terrified if that day ever came.
 Now, staring him right in the face, I wasn’t even sure this was, in fact the Devil.
 But hadn’t he just told me he was?